Cindy Sherman

 Her early series, Untitled Film Stills (1977–1980), remains one of the most iconic bodies of work in contemporary art.
 These black-and-white photographs, styled like publicity stills from mid-20th-century cinema, highlight cinematic stereotypes of women while exposing their constructed nature.
 Sherman has continued to expand her practice with later series that incorporate elements of horror, grotesque caricature, and digital manipulation, pushing the boundaries of photography as both a medium and a cultural mirror.

 Across her career, Sherman has consistently redefined how portraiture and photography can function as tools of critique, making her a central figure in the discourse of postmodern and contemporary art.
-Her work continues to inspire new generations of artists while remaining a cornerstone of international museum collections and exhibitions.
+Her artworks continue to inspire new generations of artists while remaining a cornerstone of international museum collections and exhibitions.

 Cindy Sherman - Untitled (Parkett 29)